The IP44 means the degree of protection against solid objects bigger than 1 mm and splashing water from all directions.

 Thanks to the protection against foreign bodies from 1mm in diameter, no insects can get into the interior of the lamp and damage or contaminate it.

-Here at Amazon, you will find a variety of IP44 lights for outdoor use.
+Here you will find a variety of IP44 lights for outdoor use.
 The selection ranges from illuminated house numbers to classic LED outdoor wall lights and outdoor spotlights.

 Are IP44 lights suitable for the garden?